joshfishman/AI-CRO/docs/Webflow-Integration.md

 ### "AICRO.init is not a function" Error

-This error occurs when the client script fails to load properly or the AICRO object is not correctly initialized.
+This error occurs when the script fails to load properly or the AICRO object is not correctly initialized.

 **Solutions:**

-1. **Check the loading order**: Make sure the client script is loaded before you try to initialize it.
+1. **Check the loading order**: Make sure the script is loaded before you try to initialize it.

 2. **Use a load event listener**:
    ```javascript